WHO WE ARE

 MISSION: Santa Cruz Community Prevention Partners are dedicated to building a diverse community that promotes health and well being, and enhances youth and community safety through sustainable alcohol and drug prevention efforts.

 Community Prevention Partners:

-- Advocates for long-term policy changes to address the root issues and local conditions of youth substance misuse.
+Provide research on best practices and community mobilization for long-term policy changes to address the root issues and local conditions of youth substance misuse.

 To learn more about our evidence-based strategies, please check out: *CADCA’s 7 Strategies for Change

 Community involvement is the cornerstone of the Community Prevention Partners (CPP).
 We invite you to join us in taking action, by:

 Interviewing and surveying youth and community members and looking at community data;

 Raising awareness about our local challenges, public health best practices, and solutions;

 Developing campaigns to address our specific local conditions;